Here I will break away from my own general rule. I am going to recommend a specific, safe experiment that most folk could use.

 - It is not generally good clinical practice for a therapist to make specific suggestions.
 It makes me a sitting target.
 I am not the one having to implement the safe experiment but my approach means I could be open to blame if the ‘instruction’ is faulty!

 - I cannot know all the complexities in your relationship.
-A really good experiment must take such complexities into account.
+A really good experiment must take account of complexities.

-- I prefer small, safe experiments. however, if there appears to be a wide gap in your ways of communicating, then small actions may not to hack it.
+- I prefer small, safe experiments.
+This one is neither small, nor is it going to be safe for some people, some of the time.
+If there is a wide gap in your ways of communicating, then small actions may not to create change.
+Seek conjoint therapy if in any doubt.

 - I can imagine that there is some sense of urgency when communications falter.
-Urgency, speed and trying too hard can have a counter-productive result.
+Urgency, speed and trying too hard can have counter-productive results.
 When three of us act quickly, with too little time to digest things, then one or more of us can suffer the consequences.

 So – that said – what can I still say about designing a safe experiment called Special Time?

-First, you will use Special Time to learn and adapt by generating victories and defeats.
+First, you will use Special Time to generate victories and defeats that help us to adapt to one another.
 I cannot repeat that too much.

 - With victories, you will say to one another: how can we build on that?